akshay196/project_documentation/chapter1/installation.md

 | Note | Ansible automation feature is supported since ManageIQ Fine releases.
 It is suggested to download release after Fine version. |
 |------|:------|

-### Launch a  VM
+### Launch ManageIQ appliance

 Create a new virtual machine using downloaded disk image.
-It is recommend that VM should have minimum _8GB RAM_ and _4 vCPU_.
+It is recommend that it should have minimum _8GB RAM_ and _4 vCPU_.

-Once the VM is booted successfully, we get such screen in VM:
+Once the appliance is booted successfully, we get this screen:

 ![appliance screen](../images/chapter1/appliance_screen.png "Appliance Screen")